openvinotoolkit/open_model_zoo/demos/multichannel_demo/fd/README.md

 This demo provides an inference pipeline for multi-channel face detection.
 The demo uses Face Detection network.
 You can use the following pre-trained model with the demo:
 * `face-detection-retail-0004`, which is a primary detection network for finding faces

-For more information about the pre-trained models, refer to the [models documentation](../../../intel_models/index.md).
+For more information about the pre-trained models, refer to the [model documentation](../../../intel_models/index.md).

 Other demo objectives are: